01709 524302

 CURRICULUM STATEMENT

-At VPHPS we strive to work in conjunction with our Pre-School ethos to enable our children to develop their confidence, independence, regulate and talk freely about their emotions and most importantly be happy at Pre-School.
+At VPHPS we strive to work in conjunction with our Nursery ethos to enable our children to develop their confidence, independence, regulate and talk freely about their emotions and most importantly be happy at Nursery.

 We aim to provide an environment that is exciting, safe and stimulating and that carries a valued learning experience for all of our children that will stay with them throughout their lives, encouraging them to become independent and confident individuals, working in partnerships with parents, extended families, future schools and the community.

-We use our experience and knowledge as practitioners, alongside Development Matters to create a rich & diverse curriculum which involves a mixture of adult let and child led activities.
+We use our experience and knowledge as educators, alongside Development Matters to create a rich & diverse curriculum which involves a mixture of adult led and child led activities.

-We always ensure the children are at the centre of any planned learning experiences, although we do have an overarching curriculum intent in place, that is broad and flexible to ensure we are always meeting the children's evolving interests.
+We always ensure the children are at the centre of any planned learning experiences, although we do have an overarching curriculum intent in place, that is broad and flexible to ensure we are always meeting the children's evolving interests using In the moment planning.

 Through our detailed knowledge of the Early Years educational sector, we have an excellent understanding of the children in our care, which is assisted by strong partnerships with parents.
 If we were to identify any potential concerns or delays with a child we would act appropriately and swiftly.